core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 With the exception of the public key of the sender endpoint, a receiver endpoint can derive a complete Security Context from a received Group OSCORE message and the Common Context.
 The public keys in the Recipient Contexts can be retrieved from the Group Manager (see {{group-manager}}) upon joining the group.
 A public key can alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).

 An endpoint admits a maximum amount of Recipient Contexts for a same Security Context, e.g. due to memory limitations.
 After reaching that limit, the creation of a new Recipient Context results in an overflow.
 When this happens the endpoint has to delete a current Recipient Context to install the new one.
-It is up to the application to define policies for selecting the Recipient Context to delete.
-Following an overflow, any newly installed Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context}}).
+It is up to the application to define policies for selecting the current Recipient Context to delete.
+A newly installed Recipient Context that has required to delete another Recipient Context is initialized with an invalid Replay Window, and accordingly requires the endpoint to take appropriate actions (see {{ssec-loss-mutable-context-overflow}}).

 For severely constrained devices, it may be not feasible to simultaneously handle the ongoing processing of a recently received message in parallel with the retrieval of the sender endpoint's public key.
 Such devices can be configured to drop a received message for which there is no (complete) Recipient Context, and retrieve the sender endpoint's public key in order to have it available to verify subsequent messages from that endpoint.

-Sender Sequence Numbers seen by a server as Partial IV values in request messages can spontaneously increase at a fast pace, for example when a client exchanges unicast messages with other servers using the Group OSCORE Security Context.
-As in OSCORE {{RFC8613}}, servers always need to accept such increases.

-During their operation, servers may lose synchronization with a client's Sender Sequence Numbers, e.g. due to a reboot, or because they deleted their previously synchronized version of the Recipient Context (see {{ssec-loss-mutable-context}}).
-Then, re-synchonization is necessary, e.g. by using the Echo Option for CoAP (see {{ssec-synch-challenge-response}}).

 ## Pairwise Keys ## {#sec-derivation-pairwise}